Here are some of our most frequently asked questions:

 Is there parking?

 There is metered parking in front of our building on Grand Ave.
-We also have parking behind our office.
-The drive way is on the right side of the building.
-Clients who are unable to climb stairs are recommended to park in the parking lot as it is level with our office.
+We also have five parking spots behind our office that are reserved for our clients with mobility issues; this lot is level with our office.
+The driveway is on the right side of the building.

 If you have any other question not answered here please feel free to contact us.